 Even small amounts of secondhand smoke can hamper breathing by affecting different parts of your baby’s lungs:

-For babies that already have lung problems, these effects can be even more dramatic.
+For babies who already have lung problems, these effects can be even more dramatic.
 This can include babies recovering from previous infections or premature babies with underdeveloped lungs.
-Secondhand smoke has also been linked to sudden infant death syndrome (SIDS) and a higher chance of ear infections .
+Secondhand smoke has also been linked to sudden infant death syndrome (SIDS) and a higher chance of ear infections.

 When your baby’s lungs are affected by secondhand smoke, it can put your baby at a higher risk for:

-Babies who are sick more often have additional doctor visits or even hospitalization.
+Babies who are sick more often have additional doctor visits and possibly, hospitalizations.
 Repeated or severe illnesses can also lead to scarring in the lungs.
 For babies, the scarring can slow or halt lung development.
 Lung damage can also cause extra stress and damage to the heart.

 The chemicals in secondhand smoke are so tiny that they cannot be effectively cleaned out with filters.
 These chemicals easily travel through a house helped by fans, ventilation, heat systems, and air conditioning.
-And opening a window does very little to decrease the amount of smoke exposure.
-So how can you make sure that secondhand smoke does not harm your baby?
+Opening a window does very little to decrease the amount of smoke exposure.
+But there are ways to make sure that secondhand smoke does not harm your baby.

 Take it Outside